Anti-aircraft warfare: Anti-UAV defences

-An Anti-UAV Defence System (AUDS) is a system for defence against military unmanned aerial vehicles.
+An anti-UAV defence system (AUDS) is a system for defence against military unmanned aerial vehicles.
 A variety of designs have been developed, using lasers, net-guns and air-to-air netting, signal jamming, and hi-jacking by means of in-flight hacking.
 Anti-UAV defence systems have been deployed against ISIL drones during the Battle of Mosul (2016–2017).

 Alternative approaches for dealing with UAVs have included using a shotgun at close range, and for smaller drones, training eagles to snatch them from the air.
-It is important to keep in mind that this only works on relatively small UAVs and loitering munitions (also called "suicide drones").
+This only works on relatively small UAVs and loitering munitions (also called "suicide drones").
 Larger UCAVs such as the MQ-1 Predator can be (and frequently are) shot down like manned aircraft of similar sizes and flight profiles.

 Future developments

+Guns

 Guns are being increasingly pushed into specialist roles, such as the Dutch Goalkeeper CIWS, which uses the GAU-8 Avenger 30 mm seven-barrel Gatling gun for last ditch anti-missile and anti-aircraft defence.
 Even this formerly front-line weapon is currently being replaced by new missile systems, such as the RIM-116 Rolling Airframe Missile, which is smaller, faster, and allows for mid-flight course correction (guidance) to ensure a hit.
-To bridge the gap between guns and missiles, Russia in particular produces the Kashtan CIWS, which uses both guns and missiles for final defense with two six-barrelled 30 mm Gsh-6-30 Gatling guns and eight 9M311 surface-to-air missiles provide for its defensive capabilities.
+To bridge the gap between guns and missiles, Russia in particular produces the Kashtan CIWS, which uses both guns and missiles for final defence with two six-barrelled 30 mm Gsh-6-30 rotary cannon and eight 9M311 surface-to-air missiles provide for its defensive capabilities.